Admiral-AI/CommandCentral/README.md

 ## Acknowledgments

-DSTools was developed with the support of the open-source community and various libraries and resources.
+Command Central was developed with the support of the open-source community and various libraries and resources.

 ## Contact

 ---

-Enjoy using DSTools and simplify your IT support tasks!
+Enjoy using Command Central and simplify your IT support tasks!